-The Power Plant hosts a Start Writing workshop and private tour of Kader Attia’s exhibition The Field of Emotion.
-Sat.
-May 5th @ 1pm.
+The Power Plant hosted a Start Writing workshop and private tour of Kader Attia’s exhibition The Field of Emotion.

 After experiencing any sort of trauma, repair must be undertaken to begin healing what happened in the past.
 That process is more complex than it seems at first.
 Kader Attia’s exhibition The Field of Emotion focuses on the many different meanings that “repair” has to humans.

 The Power Plant presents The Field of Emotion, Attia’s first solo exhibition in Canada, from Jan.
 27-May 13, 2018.
 An image from his installation J’accuse (I accuse) (2016) is pictured above.
-In conjunction with the exhibition, I facilitated a writing session that picks up on themes and idea from Attia’s work.
-The session went so well we’ve added a second date.
+In conjunction with the exhibition, I facilitated two writing sessions that picked up on themes and idea from Attia’s work.

 Mending the Past is a hands-on writing workshop that invites participants to consider memory and trauma, whether personal or perceived in society.
 After a tour and discussion of Attia’s exhibition, writers will be invited to create and share new pieces of flash fiction, poetry or memoir in response to open-ended exercises.